Don't approach lab monkey missing after crash, people told

 DANVILLE, Pa.
 (AP) — Residents of a Pennsylvania county were warned Saturday not to approach a monkey that was missing after a crash involving a pickup that was towing a trailer taking about 100 of the animals to a lab.

-State troopers urged people not to look for or capture the cynomolgus monkey following the Friday afternoon crash on a state highway near an Interstate 80 exit in Montour County.
+State police urged people not to look for or capture the cynomolgus macaque monkey following the Friday afternoon crash on a state highway near an Interstate 80 exit in Montour County.

 “Anyone who sees or locates the monkey is asked not to approach, attempt to catch, or come in contact with the monkey.
 Please call 911 immediately," troopers tweeted.